limx0/nautilus_talks/20220617/slides.md

 - The quick choice; load nautilus objects from your own persistent data source
     - CSV, JSON, Parquet, Pandas
 - Objects are created on the fly
-- Suitable while experiementing or your data is small (end of day data for example)
+- Suitable while experimenting or your data is small (end of day data for example)

 ---